Maddy256/SQL-Project/README.md

 4. The United States has the most unicorns.
 5. Accel has funded the most unicorns.

-Please check `uc_analytical_results.pdf` for more details and meaningful discussion on query outputs and analytical results.
+Please check `Unicorn Analysis.pdf` for more details and meaningful discussion on query outputs and analytical results.